-Title: Fabricating strue uctural timber framework in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.4 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: cut, shape, fit and assemble components to fabricate structural and/ non- structural timber walls and floor components cut, shape, fit and assemble components for structural timber pitched roofs mark and drill offset peg holes make different types of pegs make carpenter marks use roofing squares and layout methods apply the theorem of Pythagoras determine graded timber tree anatomy and growth rates, shrinkage and defects assess the milling and cleaving process form specialised joints associated with heavy structural timber framework components. store components ready for transportation and use work with lifting and hoisting equipment (an awareness of the necessity for user and equipment certification) recognise and defermine when specialist skills and knowledge are required and report accordingly determine specific requirements for structures of special interest, traditional build (pre 1919) and historical significance identify and follow the installation quality requirements work with, around and in close proximity to plant and machinery use hand and power tools, and machines work at height use access equipment.
-7.5 Describe the needs of other occupations and how to effectively communicate within a team when fabricating structural timber framework.
-7.6 Describe how to maintain the tools and equipment used when fabricating structural timber framework.
+Title: Fabricating struc ctural timber framework in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Continued 7.4 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - cut, shape, fit and assemble components to fabricate structural and/ non-structural timber walls and floor components - cut, shape, fit and assemble components for structural timber pitched roofs - mark and drill offset peg holes - make different types of pegs - make carpenter marks - use roofing squares and layout methods - apply the theorem of Pythagoras - determine geometrical angles - determine graded timber tree anatomy and growth rates, shrinkage and defects - assess the milling and cleaving process - form specialised joints associated with heavy structural timber framework components. - store components ready for transportation and use - work with lifting and hoisting equipment (an awareness of the necessity for user and equipment certification) - recognise and determine when specialist skills and knowledge are required and report accordingly - determine specific requirements for structures of special interest, traditional build (pre 1919) and historical significance - identify and follow the installation quality requirements - work with, around and in close proximity to plant and machinery - use hand and power tools, and machines - work at height - use access equipment.
+7.5 Describe the needs of other occupations and how to effectively communicate within a team when fabricating structural timber framework. when fabricating structural timber framework.
 7.7 Describe how to sharpen the hand tools used when fabricating structural timber framework.

-Title: Fabricating structural timber framework in the workplace Additional inform ation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the Construction Skills Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Fabricating structural timber framework in the workplace Additional inform nation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the Construction Skills Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are ea 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 103 Assessment hours 10
+Sector Subject Are ea 5.2 Building and Construction Availability for use Unit guided learning hours Assessment hours Shared unit 103 10